 Although Fresnels, scoops, and ellipsoidal spots are the most used types of studio lights, there are also several other types of lighting instruments including HMI lights.
 These are covered here.

-In ENG (electronic newsgathering) where quality is often secondary to getting a story, camera-mounted, LED, tungsten-halogen, or HMI lights (often called sun-guns) are sometimes used as a sole source of illumination.
+In ENG (electronic newsgathering) where quality is often secondary to getting a story, and where there is not enough existing light available, camera-mounted, LED, tungsten-halogen, or HMI lights (sometimes called sun-guns) are sometimes used as a sole source of illumination.